FoloToy/folotoy-server-self-hosting/website/docs/installation/docker-mosquitto.md

 - A Machine that's always on, so FoloToy Server can continually serve your toys
 - At least 512 MB of RAM on the machine for the installation to succeed.
 - Recommended using Linux x86_64/ARM64, Debian 10-11/Ubuntu 20.04-22.04/Armbian
-- External internet access, to talk to openai.com or azure.com etc.
+- External internet access, to talk to openai.com or auzre.com

 ## Instructions